jordane101/alpaca-predict/README.md

 ## How to try it yourself:

+0. Create Alpaca keys <a href="https://alpaca.markets/">Alpaca</a>
 1. Clone the repo
+    - 1a.
+Copy Alpaca key into .env file in top level directory (alpaca-predict/.env)
 2. Create a virtual environment
     - Windows <code>python -m virtualenv .venv</code>
     - Mac/Linux <code>python -m virtualenv .venv</code>